kerolloz/03-CS-Second-Term/Compiler.md

 ## Lecture 2

 ### Lexical Analyzer:
-  It reads the source program character by character to produce tokens.<br>
+*  It reads the source program character by character to produce tokens.<br>

-* Normally a lexical analyzer doesn’t return a list of tokens at one shot, it returns a token when the parser asks a token from it.<br><br>
+* Normally a lexical analyzer doesn’t return a list of tokens at one shot, it returns a token when the parser asks a token from it.<br>

 ### Tokens: